ISISNeutronMuon/MDMC/doc/developer/explanation/diataxis.rst

 ========

-The MDMC documentation uses the `Diátaxis framework <https://diataxis.fr/>`_, which helps documentation be focused around user needs.
+The MDMC documentation uses the `Diátaxis framework <https://diataxis.fr/>`_, which helps documentation stay focused around user needs.
 This improves the quality and variety of documentation by separating it into four 'user contexts', explained below.

 Why?